a hand holding a guitar

 Clean Technology ITC

 The 30 per cent Clean Technology ITC is available for pre-2035 capital investments in equipment used in generating various forms of clean energy, including from wind, solar, water and geothermal sources, as well as small modular nuclear reactors, air or ground source heat pumps, and certain stationary electricity storage equipment that does not use fossil fuels in operation.
 Non road zero-emission vehicles (ZEVs) also qualify, as does certain concentrated solar energy equipment that generates heat or electricity exclusively from concentrated sunlight.
-As of Nov.
-21, 2023, systems that produce electricity, heat, or both from waste biomass are also eligible.
+The CRA has provided technical guidance on equipment eligibility online.

 Clean Technology Manufacturing ITC